tharmigaloganathan/ECE9069-Presentation-2/README.md

 CVSS 2.0: 10.0 (High)

 _The CVE 2020-5902 vulnerability impacted F5 Network's suite of load-balancing software products called BIG-IP last July.
 It is a code injection attack that can give hackers root level privileges to vulnerable systems!
-According to Shodan, there were 8,000 exposed devices at one point with an estimated 2,000 of those devices actually vulnerable to this exploit.
-This exploit is particularly impactful because it can also impact any device that is behind a BIG-IP load balancer._
+According to Shodan, there were 8,000 exposed devices at one point with an estimated 2,000 of those devices actually vulnerable to this exploit._

 > **What is Shodan?**
-> At face value, Shodan is the Google of devices connected to the Internet.
+> At first look, Shodan can be used to search devices connected to the Internet according to different filters.
 However, in more negative use-cases, it can be used streamline the process of searching for vulnerable devices.

 **Outline:**